Linkchn/fse-cw/docs/lab3.md

 - #### The Diagram
 ![Sequence](/images/lab3/sd.jpg)
  - #### About the Diagram
 > First it is the approvement by Head Teacher, in all the possibilities
+> Sequence diagram shows the whole process with every single step.
+Therefore, it starts from different objects and software to specify the step.
+It also introduces the credit split and class size arrangement, which activity diagram does not show.